 “If Justin is in preschool, I wonder if they have a ‘dress-up corner,’ or ‘drama corner.’
 Many do, as imaginary play is important for kids.
 Maybe providing a dress-up box for Justin would allow him some freedom to explore himself.
 I made a lot of mistakes with Harry, but I tried to guide myself so that I never made Harry feel like his outlets of expression in play were ‘wrong’ or something he shouldn’t be doing.

 “And I’m all for boys having a baby doll, because I think caring and nurturing play is going to help them be better fathers some day.

 “There are two wonderful books I recommend you and your wife read.
-The first is called Gender Born, Gender Made: Raising Healthy Gender-Nonconforming Children.
-The other is Raising My Rainbow: Adventures in Raising a Fabulous, Gender Creative Son.
+The first is called Gender Born, Gender Made: Raising Healthy Gender-Nonconforming Children, by Dr. Diane Ehrensaft, the developmental and clinical psychologist who wrote the foreword to My Son Wears Heels.
+The other is Raising My Rainbow: Adventures in Raising a Fabulous, Gender Creative Son, by Lori Duron.
 I only wish I’d had those books when Harry was two.
 While I want to be able to help you in whatever way I can, I can tell you that the love you have for Justin will be your best guide.”

 Ideally the parents of gender-nonconforming or gender creative children will become gender creative parents, giving their kids the freedom and time to explore their inner gender self.
-I hope little girl who so desires has the thrill of waving a light saber and every toddler boy who wants one gets the chance to tenderly rock a baby doll.
-Because in the end, those freedoms mean they’ll feel loved, safe and valued.
+I hope little girl who wants the thrill of waving a light saber and every toddler boy who wants the chance to cradle a baby doll gets their wish.
+Because in the end, those freedoms mean they’ll feel loved, safe, and valued.